 While not the lightest mat in this review (4 lbs 9 oz), it does roll up compactly and is easy to tote around.
 It's twice as heavy as the Prana E.C.O. and Hugger Mugger Earth Elements, but we preferred taking it to class over those models, as it stays rolled up when you need it to.
 Compared to the Manduka PRO (almost 8 lbs), this mat feels like a feather in your bag.

 Ease of Care

-This mat does have a strong odor at first, though not quite as strong as the rubber Prana Revolution and the polyurethane and rubber Lululemon The Reversible Mat.
+This mat does have a strong odor at first, though not quite as strong as the rubber Prana Revolution and the polyurethane/rubber Lululemon The Reversible Mat.
 (We've had the Lululemon mat for four months and it still smells.)
 While the smell of this mat eventually dissipates, apparently if you want to accelerate the process you should place it in front of a fan.
-We didn't go that far, and are happy to report that the odor is not as strong after several months of use.
+We didn't go that far and are happy to report that the odor is not as strong after several months of use.

 This mat is well-suited to most types of yoga.
-It keeps your hands and feet planted during vigorous Vinyasa classes, and provides enough support and cushion for restorative ones as well.
+It keeps your hands and feet planted during vigorous Vinyasa classes and provides enough support and cushion for restorative ones as well.
 The only type of practice we hesitate to use this mat for is Hot Yoga.
-This mat absorbs water and is slow to dry, so if you tend to sweat a lot in class you'll be lugging around a sodden mat that is sure to get stinky.
+This mat absorbs water and is slow to dry, so if you tend to sweat a lot in class, you'll be lugging around a wet mat that is sure to get stinky.

-This mat retails for $75-80 (depending on the length purchased).
+This mat retails for $80-85 (depending on the length purchased).
 While this is more expensive than some of the other mats out there, we feel the price is worth it.
 We've accumulated a stack of $20 mats over the years that are not comfortable and provide little traction.
-If you're looking to save a few dollars, our Best Buy winner, the Prana E.C.O., is a good choice and costs less than $50.
+If you're looking to save a few dollars, our Best Buy winner, the Clever Yoga Better Grip, is a good choice and costs only $25.

 — Cam McKenzie Ring